Front-of-Package Labels now available for Canada.

 Another important component of nutrition labels is allergen information.
 Fortunately for consumers, allergen warnings on food labels are required by law.
 To protect consumers with any level of food allergies or sensitivities, the FDA developed regulations that require companies to create labels to list ingredients on all food and beverages.

-The consumers who visit fast food restaurants also dine in smaller restaurants like those mentioned, and it’s vital that they are receiving the same, consistent information regardless of where they are purchasing food.
+Consumers who visit fast-food restaurants also dine in smaller restaurants like those mentioned, and it’s vital that they receive the same consistent information regardless of where they purchase food.

 How do you know what is required on a Nutrition Fact Label?

-Creating an FDA-approved nutrition fact label will not only help your company stay compliant with the most current guidelines, but will instill confidence in your customers that you are detail-oriented in your business.
-MenuSano helps you consistently achieve these standards which ultimately result in better business outcomes.
+Creating an FDA-approved nutrition fact label will not only help your company stay compliant with the most current guidelines but will also instill confidence in your customers that you are detail-oriented in your business.
+MenuSano helps you consistently achieve these standards, which ultimately results in better business outcomes.

 There are websites in place for each country that provide location-specific details on what must be included on a nutrition label.
 For instance, websites exist for Canadian, United States, and United Kingdom regulations.
 On each of these sites is a plethora of information valuable for food manufacturers to ensure they are staying compliant and operating in accordance with the latest regulations.
 However, so much information to sift through can be a daunting task, and it can be easy to miss small details.
 MenuSano is a solution that can help solve this problem.

-MenuSano nutritional software is an online nutrition calculator that provides an affordable, flexible, user-friendly solution that your business can use to calculate nutritional content of all of your current and future products.
-Not only that, but it was designed to be compliant to as to align with the standards set industry legislators and is continuously monitored and updated to maintain compliance.
+MenuSano nutritional software is an online nutrition calculator that provides an affordable, flexible, user-friendly solution for your business to calculate the nutritional content of all of your current and future products.
+It was also designed to be compliant with industry legislators’ standards and is continuously monitored and updated to maintain compliance.

 More To Explore